opensearch-project/documentation-website/_ingest-pipelines/processors/drop.md

 # Drop processor

 The `drop` processor is used to discard documents without indexing them.
-This is useful for preventing documents from being indexed based on certain conditions.
+This can be useful for preventing documents from being indexed based on certain conditions.
 For example, you might use a `drop` processor to prevent documents that are missing important fields or contain sensitive information from being indexed.

 The `drop` processor does not raise any errors when it discards documents, making it useful for preventing indexing problems without cluttering your OpenSearch logs with error messages.